Probabilistic Symmetry for Multi-Agent Dynamics: PECCO

-and by constraining $\tilde{f}_\theta$ to be equivariant with respect to the action in \autoref{eq:act_on_gl2}.
 In this case, $\SOtwo$ acts by transforming the the columns of $M$ independently as vectors in $\mathbb{R}^2$.
 Thus the data $(\mu_j^{(i)},\Sigma_j^{(i)})$ for each agent and time step is comprised of 3 copies of the standard representation $\rho_1$ as defined in Section \ref{subsec:symmetry}.
-Given this $\SOtwo$-action, we can enforce $\SOtwo$-equivariance in the neural network $\tilde{f}_\theta$.
-Details of implementation of this layer is provided in Appendix \ref{app:matrix}.
+Given this $\SOtwo$ action, we can enforce $\SOtwo$-equivariance in the neural network $\tilde{f}_\theta$.
+Implementation details of of the equivariant layers are provided in Appendix \ref{app:matrix}.